oliviabarrick/hone/README.md

 * A single build step is called a "job" and will be provided with its input files and build commands, it will return the output files and hashes.
 * Build artifacts and input files are stored in S3-compatible data stores.
-* Jobs can be run on any node and are launched in dependency order based on the DAG.
+* Jobs can be run in Kubernetes or Docker (or any other supported execution engine) and are launched in dependency order based on the DAG.
 * Jobs will be run incrementally, so will only be run when input files have been changed.
 * Builds will be configured using HCL.
 * Jobs are configured as makefile-like targets.
-* Dependencies can be defined implicitly or explicitly.
-* CRUD handlers are easy to implement.
+* Easy integration with Vault for secrets management.

 # Building